kvirani/w2d1-oop-example-july6-2015/README.md

 * score = 0
 * turns_played

+Can allow you to inc / dec their score

 `Game` class:
-The interaction with the user along with the game logic / rules.
+The interaction with the player along with the game logic / rules.
+Handling of multiple turns (endless looping)

+`Turn` class:
+While the game starts each turn, the game logic within a turn is actually in this class.